nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf70/developing/powersave.rst

 DTIM-based power save is the default configuration of the device after connection to an access point.
 The wake-up and sleep period of the device is aligned to DTIM period advertised in the AP beacon.
 The access point is in control of DTIM period and can be configured while setting up the network.
+Stations connected to the AP cannot set or request a change in this value.

-A higher DTIM period provides higher power saving in devices, but it adds latency to the download traffic.
+A higher DTIM period provides higher power saving in devices, but it adds latency to the downlink traffic.
 The latency of the DTIM period is seen in the device for the initial downlink traffic.
 A device can wake up and schedule uplink traffic at any time and latency of a few milliseconds is observed.